 3. Only go to restaurants that display menus in Italian

-We gave this tip to many friends and they said it was the best travel tip to eat well in Italy.
+We gave this tip to many friends, and they said it was the best travel tip to eat well in Italy.

-And it works only there because anywhere else in Italy you will never find an English menu anyway!
+And it works only there because you will never find an English menu anywhere else in Italy, anyway!

-Please remember this: the best Italian food can only be found in restaurants with Italian menus.
+Remember: the best Italian food can only be found in restaurants with Italian menus.

-Similar to above, if you see spaghetti bolognese on the menu…RUN!
+Similar to the above, if you see spaghetti bolognese on the menu…RUN!
 And run as fast as the speed of light!

 I am not kidding.